 The good news here is that remote working – either at the request of employers or on personal preference – does not affect holiday pay.
 You still accrue and are entitled to the same level of holiday when you work remotely.

 Given the tumultuous year, and the fact that many workers have been furloughed through the year, it has led some to wonder whether holiday carries over.
 After all, for many staff, it would be preferable to defer their holiday until the end of the pandemic.

 However, the answer to this will depend.
-In general, there is no legal requirement for employers to allow their staff to carry over holiday that has been unused.
-Some employers may allow it in a specific amount, and others may be amenable to discuss the possibility of it.
+In general, there is no legal requirement for employers to allow their staff to carry over unused holidays.
+Some employers may allow it in a specific amount, and others may be amenable to discussing the possibility of it.
 However, there is no law requiring employers to offer this to staff.